-Bryan Cranston is like a chameleon made of honey, he can blend into any TV show and make it oddly sweeter as a result.
-Along with having a filmography longer than most actors Wikipedia pages, Cranston is one of the more versatile actors in Hollywood, something we can prove just by telling you the story of how he got the starring role on Breaking Bad.
+Bryan Cranston is like a chameleon made of honey, in that he can blend into the fabric of any show on television and make it oddly sweeter as a result.
+Along with having a filmography longer than an ageing gibbon’s pendulous nutsack, Cranston is arguably one of the most versatile actors in Hollywood, something we can prove just by telling you the story of how he got the starring role on Breaking Bad.

-Prior to kicking more ass than an abusive donkey farmer as Walter White and even before his role as Hal in Malcolm in the Middle, Cranston had a small role on an X-Files episode called, Drive.
-The episode required Cranston to play an anti-Semitic asshole whose head explodes because the government stuck a giant radio transmitter beneath his house.
-If that sounds stupid, congratulations on managing to make it this far in life without experiencing what an average episode of The X-Files before.
-Also, how awesome does that plot sound? can we, like petition to bring this show back to air because of that plot alone?
+To explain, prior to kicking more ass than an abusive donkey farmer as Walter White and way before his role as the affable patriarch of Malcolm in the Middle, Cranston had a small role on an episode of The X-Files called, Drive.
+In a nutshell, Cranston played an anti-Semitic asshole whose head explodes because the government stuck a giant radio transmitter beneath his house.
+If that sounds stupid, congratulations on managing to make it this far in life without experiencing what an average episode of The X-Files is like.

 Moving on, Cranston was specifically chosen for the role by the episode’s writer, Vince Gilligan, because he felt that Cranston would be able to make the intentionally unlikeable character somehow sympathetic.
 Which goes to show how much Gilligan believed in Cranston’s acting talent because we honestly can’t think of a character more fundamentally unlikeable than an anti-Semetic shithead who also possesses the ability to detonate their own skull, ruining all furniture and clothing within a 40 foot radius.
-Despite playing a character with more character flaws than a pile of defective Twilight novels and less charisma than the person who would consider buying that pile, Cranston was able to own the role hard enough that even the director stopped and said, “yeah, this guy is good“.
+Despite being asked to play a character with more flaws than a pile of defective Twilight novels and less charisma than the person who would consider buying that pile, Cranston was able to own the role hard enough that even the director stopped and said, “yeah, this guy is pretty good“.

-This small, almost embarrassing role would later come back to bolster Cranston’s career when Vince Gilligan was pitching a little show called Breaking Bad.
-Originally when Gilligan suggested Cranston for the lead role, the big-wigs at AMC snorted because they simply couldn’t picture Cranston as anything more than a ridiculous manchild.
+This small, almost embarrassing role would later come back to bolster Cranston’s career when Vince Gilligan was pitching a little show called Breaking Bad to AMC.
+Originally when Gilligan suggested Cranston for the lead role to the network, the big-wigs at AMC snorted because they simply couldn’t picture Cranston as anything more than a ridiculous manchild.